nickjoseph210/natural_language_processing/nlp_project/nlp_readme.md

 **JSON** - although technically it's short for 'JavaScript Object Notation,' JSON actually comes in quite handy for most people.
 When you get online and go to a website, you are actually going to a server.
 The server is kind of the gatekeeper that determines your elibibility to access the information you want from the web application.
 What JSON does is send you back that information in a human-readable format.
 In other words, it takes complicated computer language and pretties it up for us to read.

 **Pandas** - a library written specifically for our chosen programming langauge (Python), Pandas takes information and returns it to us in a vivid, easy-to-read table format.
 The table consists of three main parts: rows, columns, and the data itself.
 Each vertical column is a feature of the dataset, whereas each horizontal row is an event or occurence within the dataset.
 There is a whole lot that goes on behind the scenes to make this possible, but the end result is all that matters: an appealing yet informative look at data.

+**Tokenization** - the process of breaking something down into more discrete units.
+You don't swallow a whole burger, you take bites.

+**Normalizing** - to normalize data is to restructure it so that it looks and reads the same way across all records.
+In this project, we normalize our data to make it more unifrom (give it less variety) for NLP processing.

+**Lemmatize** - to 'lemmatize' a word means to strip the entire word down to its base word.
+Computationally more expensive than stemming (a similar process that reduces a word down to its root but less gracefully), lemmatized words still retain their meaning.
+Reading lemmatized text you still get the gist of the message even though the excess letters and characters are gone.

+**Stopwords** - words not unique to our situation.
+They are words like 'a, an, the, like' that can be found in any document and can be thought of as filler words.
+They can be eliminated from our analyzed text while still preserving the general meaning of the text itself.

 ## Natural Language Processing